Skip to main content

 You’ll need a current passport with six months validity after your date of return and a visa.

-Assistance obtaining the appropriate visa will be provided by The Intern Group when your placement is confirmed, however you are responsible for obtaining your visa before you depart.
-We strongly advise that you don’t travel to the United States until you receive your visa.
+Assistance obtaining the appropriate visa will be provided by The Intern Group when your placement is confirmed however you are responsible for obtaining your visa before you depart.
+We strongly advise that you don’t travel overseas until you receive your visa.
+Unforeseen delays in the visa application process may mean you are not permitted to enter the USA to undertake their placement.

 Travel insurance